Mining & Metals

-With a width of almost ten meters and high ground bearing pressure they are too big for regular roads.
-Instead of shipping the trucks in a number of pieces for reassembly at site, Mammoet developed an innovative solution to transport the trucks in one piece, saving significant time and money in the process, improving safety and creating more value for Finning’s customers.
+With a width of almost ten meters and high ground bearing pressure, they are too big for regular roads.
+Instead of shipping the trucks in a number of pieces for reassembly at the site, Mammoet developed an innovative solution to transport the trucks in one piece, saving significant time and money in the process, improving safety, and creating more value for Finning’s customers.

-Due to their dimensions and ground bearing pressure, 797s, like most mining equipment, are not permitted to travel on provincial highways for fear of roadway damage.
-Therefore, the vehicles have traditionally been transported in a time-consuming and costly process.
-They are first disassembled in eight pieces, then shipped to site in three separate loads, before finally being reassembled again.
+Due to their dimensions and ground-bearing pressure, 797s, like most mining equipment, are not permitted to travel on provincial highways for fear of roadway damage.
+Therefore, vehicles have traditionally been transported in a time-consuming and costly process.
+They are first disassembled in eight pieces, then shipped to the site in three separate loads, before finally being reassembled again.
 When it comes time for their regular refurbishing, the process takes place all over again in reverse, with a significant negative impact on uptime and safety.

-Elegant in its simplicity, it consists of a specially designed jacking frame which can be adjusted for different models of mining equipment, and which allows the truck to be loaded in one piece onto a trailer.
-This effectively spreads the weight of the truck, putting the complete setup within ground bearing limits to travel on Canada’s highway system under special transport permits.
+Elegant in its simplicity, it consists of a specially designed jacking frame that can be adjusted for different models of mining equipment and allows the truck to be loaded in one piece onto a trailer.
+This effectively spreads the weight of the truck, putting the complete setup within ground-bearing limits to travel on Canada’s highway system under special transport permits.

 First, the fully-assembled truck is loaded onto a trailer.
-Thereafter they are transported whole to site, where they’re unloaded, ready to be put to task immediately, carrying huge loads of ore.
+Thereafter they are transported whole to the site, where they’re unloaded, ready to be put to task immediately, carrying huge loads of ore.